diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 MapReduce is a programming model for data processing.

 ### Data Flow
 1. Hadoop divides the input to a MapReduce job into `fixed-size pieces` called input splits, or just **splits**.
-Hadoop creates one map task for each split, which runs the user-defined map function for each record in the split.
+Hadoop creates `one map task for each split`, which runs the user-defined map function for each record in the split.
 2. Map tasks write their output to the `local disk`, not to HDFS.
 3. Reduce tasks don’t have the advantage of data locality; the input to a single reduce task is normally the output from all mappers.
     1. In the present example, we have a single reduce task that is fed by all of the map tasks.
 Therefore, the `sorted map outputs` have to be transferred across the network to the node where the reduce task is running, where they are `merged` and then passed to the user-defined reduce function.